Roddy Jones

-Roderick "Roddy" Stephen Gerrard Jones (born 2 December 1944) is a male British former swimmer.
+Roderick Stephen Gerrard Jones known as Roddy Jones (born 2 December 1944) is a former swimmer from Wales, who competed at the 1968 Summer Olympics.

-Swimming career
+Biography

+Jones represented the 1962 Welsh team at the 1962 British Empire and Commonwealth Games in Perth, Australia, where he participated in the 110 and 220 yards backstroke events.
+Four years later in 1966, he went to his second Commonwealth Games in Kingston, Jamaica, competing for the 1966 Welsh team in the backstroke events.

-Jones competed in the men's 100 metre backstroke at the 1968 Summer Olympics.
+At the 1968 Olympic Games in Mexico City, Jones competed in the men's 100 metre backstroke.

 At the ASA National British Championships he won the 110 yards backstroke title three times (1966, 1967, 1968) and the 220 yards backstroke title in 1965.